 Bulletin boards allow you to share information with your students quickly and in an organized way.
-According to the Visual Teaching Alliance, visuals are processed 60,000 times faster in the brain than text alone, making fashionable, yet functional bulletin boards an asset for students in the classroom.
-Your bulletin boards may include weekly updates and schedules, display classroom rules, set behavior expectations, or most important, reinforce essential lessons.
-The use of a few well-organized bulletin boards, instead of just one, will allow you to aesthetically display information in manner that’s easier for students to digest.
+Your bulletin boards may include weekly updates and schedules, display classroom rules, set behavior expectations, or most importantly, reinforce essential lessons.
+The use of a few well-organized bulletin boards, instead of just one, will allow you to aesthetically display information in a manner that’s easier for students to digest.
 Not feeling creative when it comes to bulletin board design?
-Grab some readily available bulletin board sets that vary based on season, subject, color, and more, to decorate your boards and classroom.
+Grab some readily available bulletin boards that vary based on season, subject, color, and more, to decorate your boards and classroom.

 Organize that stack of papers on your desk with a simple file folder system.
-You can use an actual file cabinet or develop a portable file folder system that works for you.
+You can utilize a traditional filing cabinet or you can develop a portable file folder system that works for you.
 Use colorful labels and file folders to easily locate and identify your information.
 At the end of each year, go through your file folders to determine what’s recyclable and what’s ready for the paper shredder.
 Give yourself a fresh start each school year by choosing plenty of new file folders for all of your student data, assignments, and other documents.

 These classroom storage options are great for teachers and students alike.
 Pocket charts make excellent organizational tools.
-They are also ideal for displaying classroom responsibilities, managing behaviors, and making learning fun.
-Chairback Buddy™ pocket charts, which contain storage pockets for name tags, pencils, erasers, glue sticks, markers, and more, are great for keeping students’ supplies organized and within reach.
+They are also ideal for displaying classroom responsibilities, managing behaviors, and making learning more hands-on and inherently fun.
+In addition, pocket charts are great for storing name tags, pencils, erasers, glue sticks, markers, and more, and are perfect for for keeping students’ supplies organized and within reach.